 Atis Fruit Information

 Atis is the Philippine name for Sweet Sop and Sugar Apple.
+Atis is a

-Atis is a relative to custard apple and belongs to the Annona family.
-Atis is native to Central
+belongs to the Annona family.
+Atis is

-America, the Caribbean and northern South America.
-Atis was introduced to the Philippines during
+native to Central America, the Caribbean and northern South America.

-Atis is a small tree that grows between 10 to 20 feet high
+Atis is a small tree that grows between 10 to 20 feet high when

 The Atis tree is easy to grow.
-Just plant a seed on almost
+Just plant a seed on almost any soil

-Atis will begin to bear fruit in about a year's time.
-It will bear fruit about 3 times a year and
+year's time.
+It will bear fruit about 3 times a year and the

-the sweetest fruits are those borne during the summer months.
+sweetest fruits are those borne during the summer months.

 Atis Fruit Nutritional Value (edible portion)